 Hackers use a $20 Dongle to Hack Messages from Unencrypted Pagers

 We recently published a blog article that highlighted seven reasons healthcare should end its love affair with pagers.
-We should have been more inclusive in our recommendation and suggested all industries that use pagers give them the proverbial boot.
+We should have been more inclusive in our recommendation and suggested that all industries that use pagers should give them the boot.
 An article that came out this week in The UK Register reiterated the problems befalling those who choose to remain loyal to pagers.
 The article noted how by using pagers, organizations allow amazing amounts of information to be gathered on themselves, their patients, the company and their passwords.

 $20 spells the end of secure messaging

 The many industries that still use pagers today such as nuclear power plants, substations, power generation plants, chemical plants, defense contractors, and other industrial environments like semiconductor and commercial manufacturers, and heating, ventilation and air conditioning (HVAC) companies are putting themselves at risk.
 The only thing preventing criminals from breaking into the stream of pager messages is a $20 dongle and some software defined radio know-how.

 According to the UK Register article: